 Katelyn Cheek, formerly Herlein, is a fashion blogger, stylist, e-commerce guru, and co-founder of Go Blog Social.
 When she asked for help designing a personal logo, I was excited to work with somebody so creative and focused.
 Her goal was an icon equal parts boho, feminine, and modern, and was distinctive from her blogger identity, Katalina Girl.

 I came up with a hand drawn floral motif and paired it with a modern sans serif font to balance the sweet pattern with clean contemporary edges.
 The final product is a mark as stylish as Katelyn.

-I put together this suite of marketing materials for AIGA Iowa's annual Get A Job Boot Camp, a one day portfolio and networking workshop for college students.
+In 2016 and 2017 I was asked to design suites of marketing materials for AIGA Iowa's annual Get A Job Boot Camp, a one day portfolio and networking workshop for college students.

 Rant came about in a mobile app development class at Drake University.
 The premise is that everybody needs a sympathetic ear on a bad day.
 The app allows you to record a rant, "incinerate" it, and then offers suggestions to turn your day around.
 Pizza solves everything.
 I worked with a team of programmers to wireframe, design, build, and ultimately release the application for Android.

 In Fall 2013, I partnered up with a fellow magazines major, Raeann Langas, to coordinate and style a grunge themed shoot for the award-winning student run publication, Drake Magazine.
 We sourced clothing and accessories from local retailers, coordinated models, hair and makeup artists, and shot the looks with Drake Magazine photographers on location in the East Village.